- Installment loans allow you to borrow money for big expenses and pay the loan off over time.

 All of your monthly loan payments will include a portion of the loan balance plus interest.

 Installment loans usually have fixed interest rates and repayment schedules,so you’ll know from the start exactly how much you owe each month and when your loan will be paid off.

 What is the difference between an installment loan and a personal loan?

-Installment loans are any type of loan that’s paid off with set monthly payments over a loan term.
-Thus, personal loans are a type of installment loan.
+An installment loan refers to any type of loan that’s paid off with set monthly payments over a loan term and some predetermined interest rate.
+A personal loan is a type of installment loan.